 Overall, If you’re looking for a performance bass amp combo with a great weight to power ratio, plenty of onboard sound-shaping options without breaking your bank account to buy it, this beast got you covered for your every need.

 As a whole, combo bass amps are great for gigging due to their amazing portability.
-Any combo that comes with a combination of at least 200 watts of power, around 12 inch speaker, and fully-setup control panel is enough to bang any gig you want.
+Any combo that comes with a combination of at least 200 watts of power, around a 12-inch speaker, and a fully-setup control panel is enough to bang any gig you want.

 How many Watts does a Bass Amp need to Gig?

 On average, you required at least a 200-watt bass amplifier for full-size live performances or to play in loud bands whereas around 50-watt power is more than enough for at-home practice.
 More power allows amps to push out the volume with fewer efforts and ultimately increases the durability of the speakers.

 If you’re not going to use a PA system on your stage, it’s a good thumb rule to use double the wattage as the guitar player.
 This is important because bass amps required more watts since they need to push the lower-end signals of the bass guitar.

 But Keep in Mind, This is just a thumb rule and not a strict instruction.
 So always check what settings and power configuration work best for you!

 Can You Gig with a Practice Bass Amp?

 You can gig with a practice bass amp, provided it comes with a modern amp technology and a port output that allows connection to the PA sound system.
 But practice amplifier can’t deliver you that top-notch sound quality and you might also need to compromise on the clarity of the tone.